-You would, too, if you apply them.
+You would, too, if you apply this hack.

 With these 12 things to put on a not-to-do list, what’s next?

-A person could wonder, “How do you create a not-to do list?”
+“How do you create a not-to-do list?”

-Well, in the following subheading, we’ve highlighted simple ways to create a not-to-do list.
+We’ve highlighted simple ways to create a not-to-do list.

-How Do You create a Not-to-do List?
-These are Important Steps to Take
+How Do You create a Not-to-Do List?

 From the preceding, you’d have realized that a not-to-do list isn’t just labeling things you wouldn’t want to do.